linode/linode-cli/wiki/Development/Overview.md

 can implement special override functions that are given the output JSON and print a custom output to stdout.

 These overrides are specified using the `@output_override` decorator and can be found in the `overrides.py` file.

+## Next Steps

+To continue to the next step of this guide, continue to the [Skeleton page](./Skeleton.md).